cua-base

 actual part of the buffer that is currently selected as part of the

 rectangle.
-Unlike Emacs' traditional rectangle commands, the
+Unlike Emacs's traditional rectangle commands, the

 selected rectangle always as straight left and right edges, even